Thursday, July 31, 2008

 Critical Asian Principle (CAP) as fundamental cornerstone for doing theology in Asia

-The Critical Asian Principle or in short CAP is something Union Theological Seminary, Philippines can be proud of.
-It was formulated and introduced by our former president Emerito P. Nacpil.
-Since the inception and eventually adopted as a bases doing theology in Asia, CAP has been playing a vital role in unearthing the richness of Asian thought in doing theology.
-The primary concerns of the CAP is realizing each day in many of the Asian nations i.e. promoting theological education which is basically Asian and its distinctiveness in reaching and doing theology to the various communities in Asia.
+The Critical Asian Principle or in short CAP is something Union Theological Seminary, Philippines will be proud of for years to come.
+It was formulated and introduced by the former president Emerito P. Nacpil.
+Since its inception and eventually adopted as a basis for doing theology in Asia, CAP has been a vital part in unearthing the richness of Asian thought.
+Today, we can see the objective of CAP being realizing each day in many Asian nations by way of promoting theological education which is basically and fundamentally Asian.

-Our uniqueness as Asian; our cultures, religious needs and questions, our experiences etcetera etcetera, are distinct from the thoughts and experiences of other parts of the world.
-Our distinctiveness and uniqueness calls for such principle as CAP.
-So that it will be able to address the issues and concerns of the Asian community effectively.
-Having subscribed to CAP doesn’t necessarily exclude other theologies or thoughts as many opined.
-Rather it is given priority to the CAP in such a way that we have a platform of our own to do theology which eventually is helpful to us.
-It is beyond doubt that some of the ideas and thoughts, especially from those developed nations are not applicable here in the Asian context.
-Written from different perspectives and world, it failed to address the issues and concern of our Asian community in many ways.
-Only if our forefather could see CAP two hundred years ago, it would have been a different story altogether now.
+Our uniqueness of Asian; our cultures, religious needs and questions, our experiences etcetera etcetera, are distinct from the thoughts and experiences of other parts of the world.
+Our distinctiveness and uniqueness necessitate CAP.
+It addresses the issues and concerns of the Asian community effectively.
+Having subscribed to CAP doesn’t necessarily exclude other school of theologies or thoughts as many would opined.
+However, this principles provide a platform for asians and those interested in asians to do theology that will help the churches in Asia.
+There has been a gap or missing link in addressing the issues and challenges of the asian churches with the theology which was basically developed to address churches in different cultural context and experience.
+Though, not in its entirety, the ideas and thoughts of the western scholars are hard to apply in the Asian context.
+Borned and developed from different perspectives and world, most of the time, western school of thought could not effectively or failed to address the issues and concern of asians in many ways.
+If our forefather could came up with something like CAP two hundred years ago, it would have been a different story altogether today.
 CAP is daring endeavor!
 We decided to stand neck and neck with the ‘already popular-and-settled’ theologies of the developed nations.
-We are second to none; for God created us equally.
+The gift of doing theology among the asians are nothing less than any other parts of the cosmos; for God created us equally.
 Who is more?
 And who is less?
-We can’t expect others to go ahead of us all the time.
-Or are we always expecting developed nations to give us new ideas and thoughts.
+It will be too late if we continue to expect others to go ahead all the time.
+Asians has the tendency to expect others to give new ideas and thoughts.
 Many of us will comfortably sit back and wait for others to come up.
-We have inferiority complex in doing theology, thinking that we are no comparison to others.
+The inferiority complex seems to be taking its tool in doing theology, thinking that we are no comparison to others.
 CAP is a stepping stone to break away from such feeble mind, which is deeply implanted by others and sometime by ourselves.
 Now is the time to work earnestly, laying the foundation for the generation to come.

 Due to ignorance of our learned people, we don’t have enough scholars and literature to do theology in compare to the myriads of western scholarships.
 The mindsets of the students also post a huge challenge for the CAP.
 Western ideas and thoughts are readily accepted without much debate or sometimes we debate over western thoughts upon western thought.
 In one way, it is the weakness of CAP in her inability to capture the mindsets of the students.